shtgl/web_rag_scraper/README.md

 </div>

 <div>
-6. Copy the Modelfile for running the model in ollama container -
+6. Copy the Modelfile for running the model in ollama container using below command -

 ```bash
 docker cp Modelfile your_container_name:/root/.ollama/models